Delight your taste buds and expand your culinary experiences in The Gambia.

 This is another common dish that you’ll often find on restaurant menus, usually in the form of Chicken Yassa.
 The chicken is cooked with chillies, lime, onions and mustard and a stock cube of Maggi © cubes, a popular ingredient in the Gambia.
 Variations that you’ll sometimes find include beef, fish, prawn or vegetable.

-Twice a week in the Winter you’ll find a demonstration of Gambian cooking at the Kombo Beach Hotel but if you want a more hands-on experience try Ida Cham’s cooking class - a visit to a fish market is followed by a morning spent cooking and chatting in Ida’s courtyard and then tucking in for lunch.
+If you want a hands-on experience try Ida Cham Njai’s cooking class - a visit to a fish market is followed by a morning spent cooking and chatting in Ida’s courtyard and then tucking in for lunch.
 I’ve been a couple of times and thoroughly enjoyed it on both occasions.
 More details on Ida’s cooking class and other excursions can be found on our website, Excursions and Experiences.

 Do you have a favourite traditional Gambian food or drink or a favourite place to buy it?

-Review: Cooking with Ida - Fish Benechin Read more
+Review: Cooking with Ida - Fish Benachin Read more